 Our Pioneer 3 AT robot platform has two sonar rings (one scanning the front and one scanning the back) with eight sonar sensors each.
-In total they cover 360°, but with larger gaps between the sensors.
+In total they cover $360^{\circ}$ , but with larger gaps between the sensors.
 The sonar sensors are used for collision avoidance and their data is displayed in the GUI to make remote controlling easier.
-NEW in 2009: The data is used to generate a sonar echo map in addition to the laser map.
+The data is used to generate a sonar echo map in addition to the laser map.